Teerutpan/Cyclistic-Analysis-Project/README.md

 7. Casual’s average duration of bike is peak on 10.00 – 15.00 around 25 minutes, while Member’s average duration of bike is around 12 minutes throughout the day.
 8. Both Member and Casual’s average duration of bike is more on weekends.
 Casual’s average duration of bike on weekends is around 24 minutes while Member is around 13 minutes.
 9. Casual’s average duration of bike is highest from April to October, while Member’s average duration of bike is almost all year round, with April to October being longer than other months, but there is not much difference.
-Top 5 favorite station for member are :
+10. Top 5 favorite station for member are :
-1. Kingsbury St & Kinzie St
+    * Kingsbury St & Kinzie St
-2. Clinton St & Washington Blvd
+    * Clinton St & Washington Blvd
-3. Clark St & Elm St
+    * Clark St & Elm St
-4. Wells St & Concord
+    * Wells St & Concord
-5. University Ave & 57th St
+    * University Ave & 57th St
-11. Top 5 favorite station for casual are
+11. Top 5 favorite station for casual are :
-1. Streeter Dr & Grand Ave
+    * Streeter Dr & Grand Ave
-2. DuSable Lake Shore Dr & Monroe St
+    * DuSable Lake Shore Dr & Monroe St
-3. Michigan Ave & Oak St
+    * Michigan Ave & Oak St
-4. DuSable Lake Shore Dr & North Blvd
+    * DuSable Lake Shore Dr & North Blvd
-5. Millennium Park
+    * Millennium Park

-Compare data analyze between sampling data (Dec 2022) analyzed from google sheet and all data (Nov 2022 – October 2023) analyzed from R studio desktop gives the result in the same direction.
+- **Compare data analyze between sampling data (Dec 2022) analyzed from google sheet and yearly data (Nov 2022 – October 2023) analyzed from R studio desktop gives the result in the same direction.
 But some results are not exactly the same.
 In case we don’t have data for the entire year.
 We can use monthly data for analysis.
-But it is better to use long-term data to get more accurate results.
+But it is better to use long-term data to get more accurate results.**

 ## Act
 Based on data analysis Casual normally use bike for exercise and travel while Member use bike to go to work.
 To convert casual riders into annual members.
 A new marketing strategy should follow the sections below.